lipupini/lipupini/module/Lipupini/Collection/MediaProcessor/README.md

 Example:

-`/c/file/example/image/large/cat-hat.png`
+`/c/example/image/large/cat-hat.png`

-On a fresh install, this file does not exist in the webroot, nor does the `c` folder, yet.
+On a fresh install, this file does not exist in the `webroot`.

 These media processor request classes can take the route and file extension and determine which processor to use.